 Northern Highland-American Legion State Forest

 This massive state forest spreads across three counties in Northern Wisconsin, covering more than 225,000 acres.
 There are lots of ways to explore the forest, including hiking trails and great lakes for boating and fishing, but riders will find lots of great roads and trails to explore.
 Except for designated nature trails, all trails in the forest are open for biking, and the Lumberjack Trail is a popular mountain biking destination (note that a state trail pass—available at the trailheads—is required for designated mountain biking trails).
 The Heart of Vilas County trail also passes through a section of the forest, passing the Crystal, Firefly, Muskie, and North and South Trout campgrounds.

 Learn more about biking in the Northern Highland-American Legion State Forest here.

 Bikeable restaurants and sweet treats

 If you’re staying at one of the lodging properties in or near downtown Boulder Junction, it’s easy to follow the Heart of Vilas Trail along Hwy M (Park Street) and Hwy K (Main Street) to find tasty, cool treats at the end of your ride.
-Older riders can find craft beers at Aqualand Ale House and the Boulder Beer Bar, and kids of all ages can get ice cream or other frozen goodies at Mad Dog Jake’s.
+Older riders can find craft beers at Aqualand Ale House, and kids of all ages can get ice cream or other frozen goodies at Mad Dog Jake’s.